flutter/flutter-intellij/README.md

 Please note the following known issues:

-- If you are using version 18.3 of the Flutter plugin with Android Studio, it will not upgrade to newer versions of the plugin.
-In order to upgrade, you'll need to uninstall the plugin and re-install it (this can be done from the plugins preference page).
 - [#601](https://github.com/flutter/flutter-intellij/issues/601): IntelliJ will
   read the PATH variable just once on startup.
 Thus, if you change PATH later to include the Flutter SDK path, this will not have an affect in IntelliJ until you restart the IDE.
-- We are seeing occasional timeouts when trying to connect to Observatory when debugging against the iOS simulator; restarting the simulator should get you back on track.
 - If you are building Flutter plugins using Swift, be sure you have at least`cocoapods 1.5.0` installed; an issue tracking a corresponding update to `flutter doctor` is:
   [flutter/#16930](https://github.com/flutter/flutter/issues/16930).